 So When’s A Good Time?

-Jen's mom came to visit her at the end of the trip and it was perfect!
+Jen, an ILP Thailand volunteer had her mom come visit at the end of the trip and it was perfect!
 Her mom arrived on the last day of school so that she could meet the cute students and since it was the last day, it was more of a party/goodbye day anyways so she wasn't interrupting.
 Then, they got to travel around together for the next couple of weeks while the rest of the group went home, so it was like an extra vacation for Jen!

 Is It A Good Idea?